Varun-2538/Lowcode_defi/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and All Rights Reserved - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support (Coming soon)
 - **Documentation**: [Full documentation](docs/)